-ISP config is an open-source control panel for Linux that has easy to use web interface which helps you to manage Websites, DNS records, Email addresses, FTP, database, etc.
+ISPConfig is an open-source control panel for Linux with an easy-to-use web interface that helps you to manage websites, DNS records, email addresses, FTP, database, etc.

 - Access to the root user.

 Steps to install the ISPConfig on CentOS 7.x

 1. Run the command given below –

 cd /tmp; wget --no-check-certificate -O installer.tgz "https://github.com/servisys/ispconfig_setup/tarball/master"; tar zxvf installer.tgz; cd *ispconfig*; bash install.sh

 2. Select 'yes' when it asks for your Linux distribution.

 Installing for this Linux Distribution: CentOS 7.
 Is this correct? (y/n)

 3. It will ask you for a fully qualified hostname.

 You can type 'n' if you already have a fully qualified hostname.